chagbe/Python-Machine-learning-Lab-s/README.md

 **objective**

-The objective of this project is to predict the book's rating thanks to the different variables of our database.
-We followed several steps to reach this goal.
+The Goal and main objective of this project is to predict the average ratings given to any book using the Dataset at our disposal, getting rid of uneccessary or irrelevant variables and keeping the variables having the most impact on the ratings.
+Many steps were followed for the realization of the targeted task.

 Installation